JTB6154/Jump-The-Gun-Demos/README.md

 # Jump-The-Gun-Demos
-This repository stores the current build demo for Jump The Gun
+This branch of the repository stores Jump The Gun (Build A1.02).